 If you’re struggling with how to write a unique fantasy novel, hire me as your novel editor and I’ll help you work through premise, plot, character, and voice.

-Alex wrote into ask the following question about flashbacks in creative writing:
+Alex wrote into ask the following question about writing flashbacks:

 Why Flashbacks in Creative Writing Have a Bad Rap

-The reason that flashbacks have a bad rep is that they’re often overused or used without much skill.
+The reason that flashbacks in creative writing have a bad rep is that they’re often overused or used without much skill.
 That’s why so many people have been recommending that writers avoid them: because we’re sick of seeing this technique butchered.

 But a well-written flashback at the appropriate time in a manuscript can tactfully weave in backstory to flesh out the present moment without bogging you down in an info-dump and stalling action.

-Remember, most fiction is a balance of action and information.
+Remember, most fiction is a balance of action and exposition in writing.
 When you use flashback, you are taking us out of the present moment to introduce information.
 Pacing stops.
 Action stops.
 You have to keep that very much in mind and, first and foremost, keep flashbacks short.

 Second, they should be pertinent to the action at hand.
 If your character is having a fight with their father, you may want to include a flashback that flies counter to the present moment in order to enrich our understanding of the daughter-father relationship.
 But don’t then go off on a tangent and string together five memories plus a memory about the mother, to boot.
 That’s excessive.